NTHieu2k1/gpa-calculator-v2/README.md

 go to the folder where you have just extracted the file, and click on the .exe file in it.
 And then, you are good to go.

-## 2. How to process the transcript Excel file:
+## 2. How to re-format the transcript Excel file:
-After downloading a transcript Excel file from FAP website, it is **CRUCIAL** to process the file before putting into the tool, because the original file cannot be properly read (due to incorrect format) and may lead to errors in calculation.
+After downloading a transcript Excel file from FAP website, it is **CRUCIAL** to re-format the file before putting into the tool, because the original file cannot be properly read (due to incorrect format) and may lead to errors in calculation.

-To process the original transcript file, please following the steps:
+To re-format the original transcript file, please following the steps:

 - **Step 1**: Open the file in Excel.
 When you see the notification below, click "Yes".